 13. Bake the pork for 5 – 10 minutes at 400 degrees Fahrenheit until the meat starts to crisp and brown on the edges.

 Makes about 2 cups of carnitas.
 Offer with corn tortillas, grilled onion and bell pepper strips, pico de gallo (chopped tomatoes, onion, and cilantro), and a touch of sour cream or Mexican crema.
 Guacamole, shredded lettuce, and shredded cheese are also tasty toppers.
 Traditionally, carnitas tacos are offered with chopped onion and lots of cilantro.
 Serve with whatever toppings you prefer.
-It’s your meal!
+Also, use these carnitas as a topping for the most Ultimate Nachos.

 Variations: Substitute boneless chicken or turkey breasts for the pork.
 Omit the orange juice and add more chicken broth/stock.
-Use vegetable broth/stock instead of chicken.
+Use vegetable broth/stock instead of chicken stock.
 Add some tequila during the simmering phase for a different flavor.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2014)